Latermedia/ios-linkinbio/README.md

 As an exercise for iOS, we'd like you to make an iPhone app that would process these links from our server and display them in a simple iphone app.

-You can find the Linkin.bio posts for a profile by calling 'https://api-prod.linkin.bio/api/pub/linkinbio_posts?instagram_profile_id=<id>', and you can find the profile id for an Instagram account by calling 'https://api-prod.linkin.bio/api/pub/instagram_profiles?social_profile=<account username>'.
+You can find the Linkin.bio posts for a profile by calling `https://api-prod.linkin.bio/api/pub/linkinbio_posts?instagram_profile_id=<id>`, and you can find the profile id for an Instagram account by calling `https://api-prod.linkin.bio/api/pub/instagram_profiles?social_profile=<account username>`.

 The exercise is to make the app look as follows: